Priory's Cheadle Royal Hospital praised by CQC for "outstanding" services

-There was a strong and visible person-centred culture… innovative approaches to care, and an individualised approach taking patients’ cultural and complex needs into account,’ they added.
+There was a strong and visible person-centred culture, innovative approaches to care, and an individualised approach taking patients’ cultural and complex needs into account, they added.

-The Cheshire hospital in Wilmslow Road, a Grade II listed building, has 118 beds across 10 in-patient wards within its own private grounds, and cares for NHS and privately-funded patients.
+The Cheshire hospital on Wilmslow Road, a Grade II listed building, has 118 beds across 10 inpatient wards within its own private grounds, and cares for NHS and privately-funded patients.
 The CQC made its comments following a four-day inspection of the hospital, which included talking to patients, their relatives, hospital staff and medical directors.
 Other services singled out for praise by patients to the inspectors included occupational therapy and psychology services.

 Praise for specialist eating disorders training programme